 Got a lot of SSDs and hard drives to erase?
-You need the StarTech 4-bay drive eraser | ZDNet
+You need the StarTech four-bay drive eraser | ZDNet

 - Easy operation with LCD display and push-button navigation

-- Built-in 9-pin serial port enables you to print erase logs using a receipt printer
+- Built-in nine-pin serial port enables you to print erase logs using a receipt printer

 - Supports SATA I and II (up to 3 Gbps)